UWCS/stardust/content/about/agm.md

 ### On the day

-Each motion will be read out by the returning officer (Mat), and time will be given for members to:
+Each motion will be read out by the returning officer (Alia), and time will be given for members to:

 - Ask questions to the proposer/seconder
 - Voice support for or opposition to the motion (general discussion of the motion)

 ### Voting

 You can vote to support a motion, vote against a motion, or vote to abstain.
-If more people vote to support a motion than vote against, and at least 50 people have voted on it, the motion passes.
+If more people vote to support a motion than vote against, and at least 53 people have voted on it, the motion passes.

 We'll be using our online voting platform, [UWCS Vote](https://vote.uwcs.co.uk).
-This will be open for 72 hours from the end of the AGM, and results should be announced soon after.
+This will be open from the end of the AGM until 12pm on Sun 2nd March, and results should be announced soon after.